Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Abstract

 \section{Abstract}

-The estimation of plume cloud height is essential for air-quality transport models, local environmental assessment cases, and global climate models.
-When pollutants are released by a smokestack, plume rise is the constant height at which the plume cloud is carried downwind as its momentum dissipates and the temperatures of the plume cloud and the ambient equalize.
-Although different parameterizations and equations are used in most air quality models to predict plume rise, verification of these parameterizations has been limited in the past three decades.
-Beyond validation, there is also value in real-time measurement of plume rise to improve the accuracy of air quality forecasting.
-In this paper, we propose a low-cost measurement technology that can monitor smokestack plumes and make long-term, real-time measurements of plume rise, improving predictability.
-To do this, a two-stage method is developed based on deep convolutional neural networks.
-In the first stage, an improved Mask R-CNN is applied to detect the plume cloud borders and distinguish the plume from its background and other objects.
-This proposed model is called Deep Plume Rise Net (DPRNet).
-In the second stage, a geometric transformation phase is applied through the wind direction information from a nearby monitoring station to obtain real-life measurements of different parameters.
-Finally, the plume cloud boundaries are obtained to calculate the plume rise.
-Various images with different atmospheric conditions, including day, night, cloudy, and foggy, have been selected for DPRNet training algorithm.
-Obtained results show the proposed method outperforms widely-used networks in plume cloud border detection and recognition.
+{Estimating Plume Cloud (PC) height is essential for various applications, such as global climate models.
+Smokestack Plume Rise (PR) is the constant height at which the PC is carried downwind as its momentum dissipates and the PC and the ambient temperatures equalize.
+Although different parameterizations are used in most air-quality models to predict PR, they have yet to be verified thoroughly.
+This paper proposes a low-cost measurement technology to monitor smokestack PCs and make long-term, real-time measurements of PR.
+For this purpose, a two-stage method is developed based on Deep Convolutional Neural Networks (DCNNs).
+In the first stage, an improved Mask R-CNN, called Deep Plume Rise Network (DPRNet), is applied to recognize the PC.
+Here, image processing analyses and least squares, respectively, are used to detect PC boundaries and fit an asymptotic model into the boundaries centerline.
+The y-component coordinate of this model's critical point is considered PR.
+In the second stage, a geometric transformation phase converts image measurements into real-life ones.
+A wide range of images with different atmospheric conditions, including day, night, and cloudy/foggy, have been selected for the DPRNet training algorithm.
+Obtained results show that the proposed method outperforms widely-used networks in smoke border detection and recognition.}